Dr. med. (GB) Tom Stockmann

 Facharzt Psychiatrie und Psychotherapie FMH, Member of the Royal College of Psychiatrists (GB)

-English speaking psychiatrist, psychotherapist and coach
+English speaking psychiatrist and psychotherapist

 in Zürich